Tutorial: Configure Atlassian Cloud for automatic user provisioning

 Set the Provisioning Mode to Automatic.

 Under the Admin Credentials section, input the Tenant URL and Secret Token retrieved earlier from your Atlassian Cloud's account.
 Click Test Connection to ensure Azure AD can connect to Atlassian Cloud.
 If the connection fails, ensure your Atlassian Cloud account has Admin permissions and try again.

 In the Notification Email field, enter the email address of a person or group who should receive the provisioning error notifications and check the checkbox - Send an email notification when a failure occurs.

 Under the Mappings section, select Synchronize Azure Active Directory Users to Atlassian Cloud.

 Review the user attributes that are synchronized from Azure AD to Atlassian Cloud in the Attribute Mapping section.
-The attributes selected as Matching properties are used to match the user accounts in Atlassian Cloud for update operations.
+The email attribute will be used to match Atlassian Cloud accounts with your Azure AD accounts.
 Select the Save button to commit any changes.